-192. During 2014, the Agency continued the implementation of its institutionalized procurement plan aiming to ensure the coordination and cost-effectiveness of its activities across all divisions.
-As of 30 November 2014, approximately 400 contracts - including 20 project agreements, and purchase orders were successfully processed for the amount of USD 5.4 million.
-To ensure transparency and competitiveness, procurement opportunities are being posted on IRENA's website and on the United Nations Global Marketplace (UNGM) and, where appropriate, Long-Term Agreements for various services are being entered into.
-As of September 2014, four Long Term Agreements had been concluded.
+184. During 2014, the Agency continued the implementation of its institutionalised procurement plan aiming to ensure the coordination and cost-effectiveness of its activities across all divisions.
+As of 30 September 2014, approximately 335 contracts, including 15 project agreements, and purchase orders were successfully processed for the amount of USD 4.05 million.
+With the objective of continuing the efforts of enhancing transparency and competitiveness, procurement opportunities are being posted on IRENA's website and on the United Nations Global Marketplace (UNGM) and where appropriate, Long-Term Agreements are being entered into.
+As of September 2014, four Long Term Agreements (LTA's) and amendments existing to LTA's had been concluded.